ENOFLAG/writeups/0ctf2019/sanitize.md

 We tried to reason what the program did to our input, because it wasn't particularly obvious.
 The binary first created an empty tree, to which it appended our input character by character.
 After that it appended the n characters of the flag at the indexes we specified.

 So we tried to figure out how the tree exactly behaved and how it responded input.
-Wierdly enouth new nodes were always appended at the root of the tree, and it had some kind of self balancing.
-When balancing the nodes with higher values should go to the 2nd branch -- but it wasnt paticularly obvious from the counters, or from the debugger we used on the decompiled code.
+Weirdly enough new nodes were always appended at the root of the tree, and it had some kind of self balancing.
+When balancing the nodes with higher values should go to the 2nd branch -- but it wasn't particularly obvious from the counters, or from the debugger we used on the decompiled code.

 To better wrap our head around how chars could be deducted from the counters, we added a bit of functionality to the decompiled C Code which printed the tree after every added character.